ShengHuaWu/Vapor3Series/CRUDControllers/README.md

     }
 }
 ```
-On one hand, we retrieve all instances of our `User` model with querying the database.
+On one hand, we retrieve all instances of our `User` model by querying the database.
 On the other hand, since our `User` model conforms `Parameter` protocol, `req.parameters.next(User.self)` will fetch the instance with the given identifier.

 Next step is implementing the updating functionality for our `UsersController`.